Counselling and

 When life gets too much...

-...we leave this integrating space.
+...we leave this balancing and integrating space.
 In the conflicted red zone, our inner world gets too hot/fast.
 Caught in powerful and painful emotions and thoughts, we probably need to weather the storm and slow/cool down our mind.
 In the collapsed dark blue zone, life can seem too cold/slow.
-In this numbed-out state, we may need rest and gradually increase our energy to speed/warm things up.
+In this numbed-out state, we may need rest and/or to gradually increase our energy to speed/warm things up.

 'You are always moving towards balance